 It’s a pretty spectacular show so make sure you save room for the pineapple if you ever go to a Brazilian Churrascaria.

 But you don’t have to go to a restaurant to have yummy caramelized grilled pineapple.
 It is easy to make at home and it makes a healthy dessert.
+In our version of Brazilian pineapple, we slice the pineapple first, then coat each slice in cinnamon and sugar before we put it on the grill.

-But seriously, you really should put some sugar on the pineapple.
+You will love this grilled pineapple recipe.
 Pineapple is sweet enough and it doesn’t actually NEED sugar to make it sweet.
 However, the sugar helps the pineapple get a yummy caramelized coating.

 Grilling the pineapple with a bit of sugar makes a sensational flavor.
 If you grill the pineapple hot enough, the sugar creates a crunchy, sugary, charred coating.
 So good!